todo-make-username/data-processing-struct/README.md

 ## Overview
 **Overview [short version]:**\
-You start with a base class containing data processing property attributes.
-You end with a fully typed, processed, and validated object from an array of data.
+You start with an array of data and class containing data processing property attributes.
+You end with a fully typed, processed, and validated object.

 **Overview [long version]:**\
 One main pain point for anyone working in PHP is processing and validating associative arrays that come from various sources ($_POST, PDO, json_decode, etc).
 Then we run into the repetitive task of having to revalidate that the data we want exists in the array and it is the correct type, every time we use that data in a new method (I mean, you don't have to, but it is safer that way).
 This can be nearly eliminated by passing around pre-processed data objects (like a struct in other languages) instead of arrays.
 This library is how we turn those arrays into objects while also processing and validating the data without all the boilerplate.

-**There are 4 main actions this library was designed to help with:**\
+**There are three main actions this library was designed to help with:**\
-1. Hydrate an object's public properties using an associative array of data.
+1. Hydration: Hydrate an object's public properties using an associative array of data.
-	* Hydration attributes can act as chainable setter methods that can use the incoming data to assign the object's property something different.
+	* Hydration attributes clean the incoming data, as can act as chainable setter methods that can use the incoming data to assign the object's property something different.
+ 	* Things like automatically running `trim`, or `str_replace` on a handful of properties only requires you to add the corresponding attribute to the desired properties on the object.
 	* For example, when the attribute `#[JsonDecode(true)]` is used on a property, it will expect a json string during hydration and then parses it.
 Then it uses that array in the next hydration attribute or saves it to the property.
 		* That can then be chained with a custom attribute to take the array data and hydrate a different data object to be saved to the property.
 With just those 2 attributes you removed a lot of processing from your main flow.
-1. While hydrating an object, the values from the array will be automatically converted to the property's type if it can.
+1. Conversion: While hydrating an object, the values from the incoming data will be automatically converted to the property's type if it can.
 	* This can be turned off if desired.
-1. Clean up an object's values using altering attributes.
-	* Things like automatically running `trim`, or `str_replace` on a handful of properties only requires you to add the corresponding attribute to the desired properties on the object.
-	* These attributes are called `tailor attributes` in this library.
-Because a tailor 'alters' clothing.\
-	 _(I really just couldn't think of a better name, I'm open to suggestions)_
-1. Validate an object's properties using validation attributes.
+1. Validation: Validate an object's properties using validation attributes.
 	* For example, you can set up an attribute that checks if the value of a property matches a regex pattern, or that the value must pass an `!empty` check.

 #### Common Use Cases: